Proof Strategy Extraction from LLMs for Enhancing Symbolic Provers: Our Framework:

-More precisely, as illustrated in \Cref{fig:running-ex}, a Monoid is defined over a base set \texttt{A} and is equipped with a multiplication operation \texttt{dot} that is associative and has a unit element \texttt{one}.
-Additionally, the power operator for a Monoid (the function \texttt{power} in \Cref{fig:running-ex}) is defined as a generalization of the familiar power operation on natural numbers.

-With these definitions in place, our target theorem states the following: for every element $\mathtt{x} \in \mathtt{A}$, multiplying \texttt{x} to either the left or the right of \texttt{power x n} does not change the result; in both cases, the result is precisely \texttt{power x (n + 1)}.
+With these definitions in place, our target theorem states the following: for every element $\mathtt{x} \in \mathtt{A}$, multiplying \texttt{x} to either the left or the right of \texttt{power x n} yields the same result; in both cases, the result is precisely \texttt{power x (n + 1)}.
+Notably, CoqHammer is unable to prove this theorem.